 What is uniquely yours to do to grow inclusion in our society and philanthropic sector?

 Many have already figured out their answer and have been activists for years.
-I appreciate the hard-won gains from so many women across centuries who focused on challenging many intertwined systems of oppression and creating a new reality.
+I appreciate the hard-won gains from so many women and men across centuries who focused on challenging many intertwined systems of oppression and creating new realities.